 Class E Airspace might seem complex at first, but once you understand how its altitudes, types, and boundaries work, it becomes a part of your smart flight planning.

-In 2025, the FAA has tightened drone regulations, and the skies are now shared by more crewed and uncrewed aircraft than ever.
+In 2026, the FAA continues to enforce stricter drone regulations, and the skies are now shared by more crewed and uncrewed aircraft than ever.
 Whether you’re flying near a rural airport or operating in a surface Class E zone, understanding the limits is essential for legal and responsible operations.

 Want to learn more about airspaces, FAA regulations, and essential piloting skills to fly safely near controlled zones?